BenjaminFraser/Control_engineering_apps/README.md

 ## Example use cases and images

+### Nyquist plots - for both classical and digital system analysis

 ![application nyquist plot](example_images/nyquist_example.png?raw=True "Example of using the app to produce a Nyquist plot.")

+### Root-Locus plots - in both the s-domain and z-domain, as required.

 ![application root locus](example_images/root_locus_example.png?raw=True "Root locus plotting example")